 (3) Nothing in this section affects the amount of royalty payable under clause 12 of the Agreement in respect of any period before the commencement of the Iron Ore Agreements Legislation Amendment Act 2010 Part 6.

-[Section 4A inserted by No. 34 of 2010 s.
+[Section 4A inserted: No. 34 of 2010 s.
 13.]

 4B.
 2010 Variation Agreement